maayansher/upwind-assignments/README.txt

-# Upwind Assignments #
+# Upwind Assignments

+## Description:
-This repository contains three assignments including phishing detection, malware analysis in an isolated environment,
+This repository contains three assignments:
-and SQL injection prevention.
+1. **Phishing Email Detection**
+2. **Malware Analysis in an Isolated Environment**
+3. **SQL Injection Simulation and Prevention**

 ---

 ## Assignment 1 – Phishing Email Detection

-- Built a Python script that analyzes the text of an email and determines if it is potentially a phishing attempt.
+Built a Python script that analyzes the text of an email and determines if it is potentially a phishing attempt.

-- Detection was based on:
+Detection was based on:
 1. **Urgent Words** – Detects common urgency phrases like `"urgent"`, `"immediately"`, `"act now"`.
 2. **Suspicious IPs & URLs** – Extracts and checks IPs/URLs against a trusted domain list.
 3. **Sender Legitimacy** – Validates the sender’s domain to ensure it matches the claimed organization.

-- After running these checks, the script:
+After running these checks, the script:
 - Labels the email as **"Phishing"** or **"Not Phishing"**.
 - Provides a short reason summary if phishing is detected.

-**How to run:**
+### How to run:
 ```bash
 python phishing_detector.py email.txt

 ---